jagrutidisle/VersionVibe_TextEditor/README.md

 Group No.: 130

 What’s the Idea?

-	VersionVibe integrates a custom-built version control system directly into a user-friendly Java GUI.
-Unlike Git, this system is handcrafted from scratch, emphasizing ease of use and seamless integration with document editing.
+->VersionVibe is a custom-built text editor that integrates version control directly into the app.
+Unlike traditional version control tools like Git, it uses a tree-based data structure for tracking versions, allowing users to explore document histories, undo changes, and branch into alternate document versions seamlessly.
+All of this is embedded into a simple Java Swing GUI for easy, intuitive use.

 Goals

-	VersionVibe allows users to explore alternate timelines of their documents through a version-aware interface, simplifying version tracking and management compared to traditional tools like Git.
+->The main goal is to make version tracking as easy as typing.
+VersionVibe simplifies version management by eliminating the need for external tools like Git, offering an integrated, user-friendly interface where every document change is tracked as a version, allowing users to navigate through different versions effortlessly.

-Custom Data Structure – How We Built the Magic
+Custom Data Structure

-	The core is a custom version tree: class VersionNode {
-	    String content;
-	    String hash; // Version ID using SHA-1 hashing VersionNode parent;
-	    List<VersionNode> children;
-	}
-	Each edit creates a new node in the tree, enabling robust undo and redo functionalities with branching support.
+->The core of VersionVibe is a custom version tree.
+Each version of a document is represented as a node containing the document’s content, a unique hash (SHA-1), and pointers to its parent and child versions.
+This structure supports undo/redo with branching, offering users a non-linear path through their document's history.

 Key Features

-	Custom Versioning Tree for undo/redo with branching Save Version (Ctrl+S) with auto-generated IDs
-	Visual undo and redo with context navigation
+->Custom Versioning Tree: Undo/redo with branching.

+->Save Version: Auto-generated IDs for each version.

+->Version Comparison: View changes using the Change Summary dialog.

-	Find & Replace, Cut/Copy/Paste tools
+->Basic Text Editing: Includes Find & Replace, Cut/Copy/Paste tools.

-	File operations: Open, Save, Print, Exit
+->File Operations: Open, Save, Print, Exit.
-	Change Summary dialog for version comparison

-Demo Flow
-	Start VersionVibe, create or open a document.
-	Save versions (Ctrl+S) to create nodes in the version tree.
-	Navigate through edit history with undo and redo, exploring multiple branches.
-	Compare versions using the Change Summary dialog.

-File Structure
-	VersionVibe.java
-	├── VersionNode.java
-	├── LandingPage.java
-	├── logo.jpg
 Why This Matters

-	VersionVibe reimagines text editors by embedding a custom version control system directly within the application.
-It focuses on simplicity and performance while avoiding external dependencies like Git, offering a self-contained Java-based solution.
+->VersionVibe reimagines text editors by embedding custom version control directly into the application.
+It's simple, intuitive, and fast—ideal for those who want to manage document versions without relying on external tools like Git.

 Built With

-	Java (Java Swing for GUI)
+->Java (Java Swing for GUI)

-	Custom tree-based structure (VersionNode class)
+->Custom tree-based version control (VersionNode class)
-	Determination and debugging skills

-Challenges We Faced
+Challenges

-	Implementing redo with branching logic
+->Implementing branching redo functionality.

-	Ensuring responsive GUI with complex version logic Designing readable change summaries
+->Ensuring GUI responsiveness during complex version tracking.

-	Balancing file I/O and in-memory operations for efficiency
+->Designing readable change summaries and balancing memory efficiency with file I/O.

 Future Upgrades

-	reopening the file with the version tree
+->Dark mode

-	Visual version tree viewer
+->Visual version tree viewer

-	Persistent version history across app restarts
+->Persistent version history

-	Markdown preview
+->Markdown preview

-	AI-based change suggestions
+->AI-based change suggestions

-Team Info
+Team

-	Vrunani Muley, Jagruti Disle & Dhammavi Pilewan
-"We believe in crafting software that adapts to user needs through custom data structures, not the other way around."
+->Vrunani Muley, Jagruti Disle & Dhammavi Pilewan "Crafting software that adapts to user needs through custom data structures."